linusg/rpi-backlight/README.md

 ```

 To use with ASUS Tinker Board:
 ```console
 $ rpi-backlight --board-type tinker-board ...
 ```
+When using the ASUS Tinker Board 2, set `board-type` to `tinker-board-2`.

 For all available options see [docs](https://rpi-backlight.readthedocs.io/en/latest/usage.html#command-line-interface).